 So at any stage, it’s possible to estimate the importance of the next feature, get feedback from stakeholders, and reduce expenses with unnecessary functionality removed from the scope.

-Customer-focused product.
 Your team of developers is always in touch with you, ready and able to discuss any tasks.
-Therefore, you will get what you need - reliable product, relevant to the market demands.
+Therefore, you will get what you need - a reliable product, relevant to the market demands.

 At Codica, during the project requirements discussion, we always advise you on the best way to develop your product or to deliver a new feature.